 "Shamanic initiation."
-Four paintings from a Holotropic Breathwork session depicting a shamanic journey of descent in the context of Kundalini awakening (a-d) (Jan Yannatta).
+Four paintings from a Holotropic Breathwork session depicting a shamanic journey of descent in the context of Kundalini awakening (a-d) (Jan Vanatta).

 a.
-The Grandmothers paint white circles around the artist's eyes and present her with three talismans-a feather, a bone, and a claw for her journey down into the darkness.
-As she descends, the Grandmothers pain her body black and white.
-Reaching the bottom, most of the snake energy is released and she fights her way back up, out of the darkness, struagiling to be reborn.
+The Grandmothers paint white circles around fhe artist's eyes and present her with three tailsmans-a feather, a bone, and a claw for her journey down linto the darkness.
+As she descends, the Grandmothers paint her body black and white.
+Reaching the bottom, most of the snake energy is released and she fights her way back up, our of the darkness, struggling to be reborn.

 b.
-The artist's body becomes black and white and intricate designs appear all over het.
-Her entire being becomes transformed into a sacred geometric composition; she is enclosed in darkness and encircled by the Grandmothers and the Snake.
+The artist's body becomes black and white and intricate designs appear all over her Her entire being becomes transformed into a sacred geometric composition: she is enclosed in darkness and encircled by the Grandmothers and the Snake.